canarieids/Zeek-Ubuntu-22.04/README.md

 2. Add the syslog user to the Zeek group

->This step is required so that RSYNC can access the Zeek logs folder at /opt/zeek/logs/currenet/
+RSYSLOG runs under a user 'syslog'.
+As a result, we need to add this user to the zeek group.
+This step is required so that RSYNC can access the Zeek logs folder at /opt/zeek/logs/currenet/
 ```
 sudo usermod -a -G zeek syslog
 ```